fws-solutions/starter_s/README.md

 It will also update appropriate scss file `_blocks.scss` or `_parts.scss` in `src/scss/layout` directory.

+### Creating Vue Compontents

+To create a new Vue component, execute `fws creates files` command and pass `--block-vue` or `--part-vue` with an argument.

+    fws create-file component-name --block-vue
+    fws create-file part-name --part-vue

+Alternatively, it is possible and **recommended** to use short aliases.

+    fws cf component-name -B
+    fws cf part-name -P

+Note that in this case the option argument is passed with one '-' instead of two '--'.

+This command will create new module file in appropriate directory `src/vue/components/blocks` or `src/vue/components/parts`:
+* .vue

+Naming convention for Vue files should be as follows:
+- each component should be named using PascalCase format,
+- each block component should have a prefix 'Block',
+- each part component should have a prefix 'Part'.

+It is essential to keep in mind these rules when creating the files manually.

+When using `create-file` or `cf` command, these rules will be applied automatically.

+    Example:
+    fws create-file team --block-vue

+    or short:
+    fws cf team -B

+    Will create:
+    src/vue/components/blocks/BlockTeam.vue

 ### SVG Icons

 To generate SVG icons, execute `fws icons` task.